Calgary Interclub Squash League

 The CISA rules are provided as a framework within which the Association shall be governed.
 All CISA members agree to follow the rules.
 If an appeal, change, clarification, exception or objection arises then a written notice must be forwarded to the Rules Committee.
 A written recommendation will be forwarded to the Board for ratification.

-- DEFINITIONS AND CLARIFICATIONS:
+3. DEFINITIONS AND CLARIFICATIONS:

+AGM: The Annual General Meeting of CISA generally held the month following the Association playoffs.
 Board: The group of Calgary Squash Club Representatives who are responsible for the day to day operation of the CISA.
 The Board consists of the elected Executive positions as well as other club appointed members at large.

 CISA: Calgary Interclub Squash Association.

 CISA Member: Anyone who plays a match sanctioned and organized by CISA and is a current member of Squash Alberta.